openstack-archive/tripleo-docs/doc/source/ci/baremetal_jobs.rst

       secrets:
          - dlrnapi

-Example of a specfic hardware job in Zuul:
+Example of a specific hardware job in Zuul:

 Note that multiple jobs cannot be run on the hardware concurrently.
 The base job is modified to include semaphore